Advancing Complex Video Object Segmentation via Progressive Concept Construction: Method

 \section{Method}

-\subsection{Preliminary study on current VOS}
+\subsection{Preliminary Study on Current VOS}

-To understand the limitations of current VOS approaches in complex scenarios, we conduct a detailed evaluation on our SeCVOS benchmark.
-As shown in Figure~\ref{teaser}, we categorize videos by the number of scene transitions and report the standard metric $\mathcal{J}\& \mathcal{F}$.
-Surprisingly, even the state-of-the-art SAM 2 model~\cite{ravi2025sam} exhibits substantial performance degradation in videos with only one scene changes.
+To understand the limitations of current VOS approaches in complex scenarios, we conduct a detailed evaluation on our \benchname benchmark.
+As shown in Figure~\ref{teaser}(c), we categorize videos by the number of scene transitions and report the standard metric $\mathcal{J}\& \mathcal{F}$.
+Surprisingly, even the state-of-the-art SAM 2 model~\citep{ravi2025sam} exhibits substantial performance degradation in videos with only one scene changes.
 These results indicate the limitations of memory-based designs that rely heavily on low-level visual similarity, lacking the conceptual reasoning needed to maintain object identity across drastic appearance variations.

-In contrast, recent large vision-language models (LVLMs)~\cite{guo2025seed1, chen2024expanding, wang2024qwen2} have demonstrated impressive visual understanding and reasoning capabilities.
-This raises an important question: can LVLMs help address the conceptual limitations of traditional VOS models?

-To explore this, we conduct a simple experiment using GPT-4o~\cite{hurst2024gpt}, the cutting-edge LVLM capable of interpreting visual scenes.
-Given a sequence of reference frames and a query frame with significant appearance changes, GPT-4o is able to correctly localize the target object.
-As shown in Figure~\ref{teaser}, the model not only makes accurate predictions, but also provides textual justifications that connect the object in the query frame to prior visual evidence.
+In contrast, recent LVLMs~\citep{hurst2024gpt, guo2025seed1, chen2024expanding, wang2024qwen2} have demonstrated impressive visual understanding and reasoning capabilities.
+Given a sequence of reference frames and a query frame with significant appearance or scene changes, LVLMs can correctly localize the target with reasonable justifications.

 This suggests that LVLMs possess the ability to infer object identity beyond surface-level cues, by leveraging powerful visual perception and conceptual reasoning grounded in vast multimodal knowledge.
 Inspired by this, we propose \modelname, a novel framework that integrates LVLM-based object concepts into the video segmentation pipeline.
 Our model demonstrates strong robustness against drastic scene variations, a major limitation of prior VOS methods.